-Browse Articles
+Browse Tutorials

-Different Types of views in sql server
+Different Types of Views in SQL Server

 Intermediate

-277K Views
+289K Views

-Views are virtual tables that are compiled at runtime.
-The data associated with views are not physically stored in the view, but it is stored in the base tables of the view.
-A view can be made over one or more database tables.
+A View is just an SQL statement, and the associated data is not physically stored in the view but in the base tables of it.
+It can be made over one or more database tables.
 Generally, we put those columns in view that we need to retrieve/query again and again.
 Once you have created the view, you can query the view as a table.
-We can make an index, trigger on the view.
+We can make an index, and trigger on the view.

 In SQL Server we make views for security purposes since it restricts the user to view some columns/fields of the table(s).
 Views show only those columns that are present in the query which is used to make a view.
 One more advantage of Views is, data abstraction since the end user is not aware of all the data present in the database table.

-A view may act as a filter on the certain tables which are being referenced in the view.
-The query that is defined for the view can be from one or multiple different tables or from other views in the current or other databases.
-And the distributed queries may also be used to define the views in SQL servers that use the data from multiple data sources.
-It can be helpful in certain scenarios such as if you want to combine the similarly structured data from the different servers, then each of them stores the data for a different region of your organization.
+A view may act as a filter on certain tables being referenced in the view.
+The query that is defined for the view can be from one or multiple different tables or other views in the current or other databases.
+The distributed queries may also be used to define the views in SQL servers that use the data from multiple data sources.
+It can be helpful in certain scenarios such as if you want to combine similarly structured data from the different servers, then each of them stores the data for a different region of your organization.

 The view can be created using the keyword "VIEW" followed by the view name as given below.

-CREATE VIEW view_name
+CREATE VIEW view_name AS

 Types of Views

-In SQL Server we have two types of views.
+In SQL Server we have two types of views:

 1. System Defined Views